davidbrochart/pangeo_upload/blog_post.md

 Let's take [TRMM 3B42RT](ftp://trmmopen.gsfc.nasa.gov/pub/merged/3B42RT) as an example dataset (near real time, satellite-based precipitation estimates from NASA).
+It is a precipitation array ranging from latitudes 60°N-S with resolution 0.25°, 3-hour, from March 2000 to present.
 It's a good example of a rather obscure binary format, hidden behind a raw FTP server.
-The first step is to download the data.

 Files are organized on the server in a particular way that is specific to this dataset, so we must have some prior knowledge of the directory structure in order to fetch them.
-The following function uses the aria2 download utility to download files in parallel.
+The following function uses the aria2 utility to download files in parallel.

 ```python
 from datetime import datetime, timedelta